 - Pour the soup into a blender.
 Put the lid on the blender but make sure that you leave out the middle of the lid and put a tea towel over top.
 Otherwise the heat and steam from the soup will cause a hot disaster.
 Blend it up!

 - At this point you can decide that the soup is perfect the way it is.
 Or, you can thin it with a bit more broth.
-Or, if you want a really smooth texture (which will already have been obtained by some blenders like the Blendtec in my current giveaway, but not by others) you can strain the soup into a bowl through a fine mesh sieve.
+Or, if you want a really smooth texture (which will already have been obtained by some high speed blenders, you can strain the soup into a bowl through a fine mesh sieve.
 The latter is what I did for the soup pictured above.
-It may take awhile to stir everything in the sieve to get it all to go through, but the result is really smooth and lovely.
+It may take a while to stir everything in the sieve to get it all to go through, but the result is really smooth and lovely.
 Also, you can totally use the stuff left in your sieve as something of a tomato paste.
 Freeze it and add it to pasta sauces, other soups, stews or toss with cooked veggies.
-On Food52, I saw a similar recipe where somebody put the strained mush on some eggs for breakfast.
-You could also smear it on toast as a little canapé.

 - Ladle soup into bowls.
 Dribble in about 1 tablespoon of the Lime Zested Yogurt Cream.

-- For the pretty effect in the picture, I just dripped drops off of a spoon, equally spaced around the bowl.
+- For the pretty effect in the picture, I just added drops of it off of a spoon, equally spaced around the bowl.
 Then I dragged a toothpick in a circle that went through each drop.
 A final drop in the middle and a drag of the toothpick and Ta da!